Signs Your Dog Is Sick

 If you suspect that something else may be at play, book an appointment to see your vet as soon as possible.

-6. Coughing or breathing problems
+6. Coughing or Breathing Problems

 Coughing, wheezing, breathing difficulties and nasal discharge can be signs of a cold virus or dog allergies.
-However, these sick dog symptoms may also indicate something more serious, such as canine flu, kennel cough, tracheal collapse or heart disease.7 If respiratory symptoms continue or are accompanied by other symptoms such as lethargy, book an appointment with a vet.
+However, these sick dog symptoms may also indicate something more serious, such as canine flukennel cough, tracheal collapse or heart disease.7 If respiratory symptoms continue or are accompanied by other symptoms such as lethargy, book an appointment with a vet.

-Dogs are serious sleepyheads that can spend as much as 50 percent of their days asleep, so it may be normal to find your dog snoozing on the sofa or lounging on the linoleum.However, a noticeable change in their exercise regimen or a dog that doesn't want to exert energy can be signs of a dog not feeling well.
+Dogs are serious sleepyheads that can spend as much as 50% of their days asleep, so it may be normal to find your dog snoozing on the sofa or lounging on the linoleum.However, a noticeable change in their exercise regimen or a dog that doesn't want to exert energy can be signs of a dog not feeling well.

 Lethargy is an all-too-common sign of illness in dogs, and it can turn a dog that loves daily walks into one that doesn't want to get out of bed.
 Plenty of illnesses—from parvovirus and diabetes to hypothyroidism and heart disease—can cause lower energy levels.9 Make an appointment with your vet to get to the bottom of their newfound laziness—even if you have to drag your dog out of bed to get them to the clinic.

-8. Pale gums
+8. Pale Gums

-Healthy dogs have pink, moist gums (except for pigmented portions, which can be black!).
+Healthy dogs have pink, moist gums (except for pigmented portions, which can be black).
 If the pink portion of your dog's gums is pale, it could be a sick dog symptom.
 If your dog has pale gums and is also lethargic, weak or struggling to breathe, consider it a medical emergency and get to the clinic.10

 Your dog's eyes can be a window into how they're feeling.
 Red eyes, eye discharge, squinting, puffy eyes or sticky eyelids can indicate a range of possible health problems, from allergies to dog conjunctivitis to glaucoma.
 If your dog is pawing or rubbing at their eyes, take your dog to the vet.11

-10. Abnormal behavior
+10. Abnormal Behavior

 A dog not acting normally can indicate that a dog is sick.
 Here are a few unusual behaviors to watch for: